ForgeBYTES/.github/profile/README.md

 # ForgeBYTES ⚒️🔥

-**ForgeBYTES is a byte-level security lab focused on raw parsing, inspection, and manipulation — from ELF executables to network packets.**
+**ForgeBYTES is an LLM-driven security lab for binary inspection, mutation, and infection detection.**

+Our main project, **AnvilELF**, is a next-generation ELF analysis framework that combines
+static inspection, structural validation, disassembly, and AI-assisted reasoning.
+It’s where human expertise meets LLM intelligence — turning binary structure into contextual insight.

-Built on a purist object-oriented philosophy, with SOLID principles, full test coverage, and a relentless focus on maintainability.
+Built on a purist object-oriented philosophy, with **SOLID** principles, **full test coverage**, and a relentless focus on **maintainability**.
 Everything starts at the same level: _bytes_.

 **Minimalism.
 Composition.
 Byte-level precision.**